kdvillavicencio/wallet/README.md

 # Wallet
-Automated data entry for Wallet (by BudgetBakers) webapp
+Automated data entry for Wallet (by BudgetBakers) webapp using Selenium

 ## Overview
+This script allows quicker data entry to the Wallet webapp by collecting record data into a csv file.

 ### Sample Demo
 ![Sample Demo](./assets/wallet-sample-demo.gif)